sentinl/sentinl/README.md

 KaaE alerts can easily be displayed back in Kibana dashboards using [saved search](https://github.com/elasticfence/kaae/wiki/KAAE-Alerts-in-Dashboard) visualizations

 ### Kibana Report Snapshots
-Your Boss wants to see charts each monday?
-No problem!<br>
-KaaE can take timed snapshots of Kibana dashboards _(or any other website)_ and deliver them via email using the [report](https://github.com/elasticfence/kaae/wiki/KAAE-Report-Example) action
+Boss wants to see charts and reports?
+KaaE can grab timed snapshots of Kibana dashboards _(or any other website)_ and deliver them via email using the [report](https://github.com/elasticfence/kaae/wiki/KAAE-Report-Example) action

 --------------